TritonDataCenter/manta/docs/operator-guide/architecture.md

 On the `storage` zones, there's an additional component of garbage collection:

- * `garbage-deleter` -- consumes `instructions` that were uploaded by `garbage-uploader` and actually performs the deletes from `/manta` of the no-longer-needed object files.
-Once the storage is deleted, the instructions files are also deleted.
+ * `garbage-deleter` -- consumes `instructions` that were uploaded by `garbage-uploader` and actually deletes the no-longer-needed object files in `/manta` of the storage zone.
+Once the storage is deleted, the completed instructions files are also deleted.

 Each of these services in both zones, run as their own SMF service and has their own log file in `/var/svc/log`.